Mujammil-ios/NoteCounter/README.md

 Key-Features
 ----

-• Allows you to retain the denomination values.
+-Allows you to retain the denomination values.
-• Calculated values and results can be shared to social media, mail, messages and other sharing apps.
+-Calculated values and results can be shared to social media, mail, messages and other sharing apps.
-• Currency formats according to language preferences.
+-Currency formats according to language preferences.
-• Options to choose and remove denominations.
+-Options to choose and remove denominations.
-• Automatic and accurate calculation.
+-Automatic and accurate calculation.
-• Professional user interface.
+-Professional user interface.
-• Pleasant presentation.
+-Pleasant presentation.